brechtbilliet/brechtbilliet.github.io/_posts/2018-01-04-rxjs-best-practices-in-angular.md

 ---
 layout: post
-title: RXJS best practices in angular
+title: RXJS best practices in Angular
 published: false
 author: brechtbilliet
-description: This article is all about the do's and don'ts when it comes to writing reactive applications with RXJS in Angular applications.
+description: This article is all about the do's and don'ts when it comes to writing reactive applications with RxJS in Angular applications.

 comments: true
 ---

-This article is all about the do's and don'ts when it comes to writing reactive applications with [RXJS](http://reactivex.io/) in [angular](https://angular.io/) applications.
+This article is all about the do's and don'ts when it comes to writing reactive applications with [RxJS](http://reactivex.io/) in [Angular](https://angular.io/) applications.
 The best practices described in this article are based on personal experiences and can be assumed as personal opinions.

 The topics we will tackle in this article are: